 Tony Dane, a respondent in an Enforcement Division case, filed a motion to quash an enforcement division subpoena in a Las Vegas, Nevada court that was issued to Wells Fargo Bank.
 FPPC then filed a motion to compel production in Sacramento Superior Court and prevailed in both cases.
 Tony Dane then sued the FPPC in Nevada for malicious prosecution and abuse of process.
 On June 14, 2012 the Nevada judge dismissed the malicious prosecution claim, but declined to dismiss the abuse of process claim on the basis that Dane had alleged ill will (essentially that the FPPC was out to get him based upon his political beliefs).
 The judge ruled that under the state's loose "notice pleading" standards this was sufficient to preserve that cause of action.
-The FPPC filed an answer and will be scheduling a hearing on a dispositive motion in the near future.
+The FPPC filed an answer, and the parties are in the discovery phase of litigation.